ArashAh/python_workshop/README.md

 This will update the `pyproject.toml` and `poetry.lock` (or create the latter if it does not exist)

+❓ What exact differences do you see in the `pyproject.toml` and `poetry.lock` files?

 Now, we will be able to successfully run the python script:

 ```bash